 Out of this World Jellyfish Swimming – Aqua Blu

 Hankering for something surreal?
-We have just the thing for you.
+What about the opportunity to swim with jellyfish?
 Hop aboard Aqua Blu on our 12-night limited repositioning adventure cruise in order to drop by the mysterious island of Misool.
 Among many of this destinations rarely visited and recently discovered treasures, are two hidden marine lakes that have become the natural habitat of three species of stingless jellyfish.
 Misool is one of only three islands in the world that can claim such a rare experience, the other two being Palau and Kakaban island in East Kalimantan.

 Lake Lenmakana, a turquoise lagoon isolated in the middle of the island, is one of the jellyfish lakes that can be reached by a short hike up a steep limestone cliffside.
 Despite the arduous journey, the view down onto the lake and its treasures within are worth the challenge.
 The moon, golden medusa, and Cassiopeia (the upside-down jellyfish) are the three different species that bob around the lake, trapped by long ago tides.
 The lake’s water consists of seawater, diluted with rain and groundwater, making it home to marine green algae which react photosynthetically with sunlight to produce food.
 Isolated from natural predators, the species no longer requires venom as self-defense.
 As such, a swim is in order – and what an adventure experience it is.
 The best time to go in for a dip is at sunrise; the sight of the morning light hitting the water with all the jellyfish swimming up to the surface is truly one to behold!